bookofproofs/bookofproofs.github.io/_sources/history/19th-century/korteweg.md

 7. Received numerous awards, including the German Society Prize, Mathematical Association of Japan Prize, and the Wolf Prize.
 8. Was elected a Foreign Member of the Royal Netherlands Academy of Arts and Sciences.

 Born 31 March 1848, 'sHertogenbosch, Netherlands.
-Died 10 May1941, Amsterdam, Netherlands.
+Died 10 May 1941, Amsterdam, Netherlands.

 View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Korteweg/)